Prepare index at deployment and read index on-demand (Astro)

 - The search index is loaded only once during the first call of

-. - The callback function set in the arguments of
+search_fngenerated bycreateSearchFn. - The callback function set in the arguments of

-property changes, toggling the loading indicator. - Search results are sorted by relevance score.
+createSearchFntoggles theis-loadingCSS class of the<div class="result"/>element.
+Due to the CSS selector settings defined at the end of this file, thedisplayproperty changes, toggling the loading indicator. - Search results are sorted by relevance score.

 - Each result includes: